cosinekitty/astronomy/source/kotlin/doc/correct-light-travel.md

 For common use cases, it is simpler to use [backdatePosition](backdate-position.md) for calculating the light travel time correction of one body observing another body.

+For geocentric calculations, #geoVector also backdates the returned position vector for light travel time, only it returns the observation time in the returned vector's t field rather than the backdated time.

 #### Return

 The position vector at the solved backdated time.
 The t field holds the time that light left the observed body to arrive at the observer at the observation time.